SharvariYeole/portfolio/visualizing-government-debt.md

 </script>

+The bar chart shows that every region experienced an increase in average debt-to-GDP ratio post-COVID, indicating a universal fiscal response to the pandemic.
+The variation in the increase also suggests that the economic impact and/or the fiscal response to the pandemic was not uniform across regions.
+Asia and North America, for instance, show a marked increase in the average debt-to-GDP ratio, hinting at possibly larger stimulus measures or economic impacts in these areas.
+This form of visualization is chosen to make these comparisons quick to discern and easy to understand at a glance, emphasizing the absolute change in debt levels rather than the relative change or distribution of individual data points.

+The bar chart in the visualization provided is effective for comparing the average debt-to-GDP ratio across different regions before and after a significant event, in this case, the COVID-19 pandemic.
+The light bars represent the pre-COVID period, and the dark bars represent the post-COVID period, allowing for an immediate visual comparison of changes in debt levels before and after the pandemic across various regions

 <div class='tableauPlaceholder' id='viz1706565294913' style='position: relative'><noscript><a href='#'><img alt='Regional Debt Surge: A Comparison of Pre and Post-COVID ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;In&#47;In-class_17065476256140&#47;Sheet4&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='In-class_17065476256140&#47;Sheet4' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;In&#47;In-class_17065476256140&#47;Sheet4&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='en-US' /><param name='filter' value='publish=yes' /></object></div>
 <script type='text/javascript'>